luisvinicius167/mockstate/README.md

 Add an Store:
  * ```riotux.addStore(storeName, Store)```

-Apply to Store: The method will applied for the Store that you pass in the event.
-If you have two methods with the same name, the method that will be call is the method to the store that you pass.
+Apply to Store: The method will applied for the Store that you pass in argument like 'storeName'.
+If you have two methods with the same name, the method that will be call is the method to the store that have the same name that you passed in arguments.

  * Like riot on: ```riotux.on(storeName, event, callback)```